-Rick Sherman is the founder of Athena IT Solutions, a consulting firm based in Stow, Mass.
+Rick Sherman is the founder of Athena IT Solutions, a consulting firm based in Maynard, Mass.
 Rick has more than 20 years of data warehousing and decision support systems experience, having built his first data warehouse and data mart in 1987.
 He has been designing and implementing relational databases for decision support systems for even longer, beginning with using Oracle in 1982.
 He has worked on more than 50 data warehouse and data mart implementations across many industry groups, sourcing data from a variety of business applications.

 Rick's background includes a unique mix of software engineering, IT, project management, people management and consulting expertise.
 These varied perspectives have enabled him to view data warehousing from various sides of the table.